devYaoYH/Meta-Intellectual-Musings/XAI/README.md

 Crucially, we observe that the review identified roles of explanations which are mostly post-hoc and focused around the actions and workings of the model.
 This is a first indication of the limits of what we can come to expect from the XAI movement, it is very much an engineering field that currently looks inwards to produce tools which help to better such models.
 Contrasted against the problems it attempts to position itself to solve, such an engineering focus appears lacking.
 This is not to dismiss the importance of such tools currently produced by XAI, rather, it is a call to reign back some of our expectations for this emerging field due to the nature of questions we pose it.

+Attempting to illuminate what's within our black box AI models or devising non black box AI models to derive explanations from is indeed laudable.
+However, we need to consider that what we require as 'explainations' might not have a fixed mathematical nature unlike the methods of examination proposed by XAI.
+Giulia and Luca observed in their review of XAI that "very few scholars have proposed approaches for evaluating such layer of explainability, either proposing formal, objective metrics or involving human-centered evaluation with model designers and end-users." [[Giulia et.al, 2020](https://arxiv.org/pdf/2006.00093.pdf)].
+I propose that the observed difficulty is likely due to there being no good measure of how good an explanation is distinct from the context of the explanation.

 There are two types of situations requiring explanations.
 In the first case, we wish to interrogate whether our models have indeed functioned in a way that we designed it to or to determine that they are functioning in an expected fashion.
 This is the type of situation involving adversarial examples in the misidentification of images by image classification models.
 In the second case, even if we have a correctly functioning model, if it provides unsuitable results in context of its application, we should wish to interrogate this model for an explanation as to why it has behaved so.
 When we employ AI models within a *social* context, then it no longer operates as an isolated tool but one which is embedded in and for which we require *social* explanations.
 It is the first type of situations that calls for and can be resolved by XAI methods.
-However, to expect XAI to supply explanations for the second would be currently unrealistic and wholly insufficient.
+However, to claim that XAI can supply explanations for the second would be currently unrealistic and irresponsible.

 # XAI State-of-the-Art (SotA)